 Old Dog Not Eating But Drinking Water

 When your senior dog turns away from their food bowl but continues drinking water normally, it's concerning and confusing.
 This pattern often points to specific underlying issues common in aging dogs.
 While some appetite decline is normal with age, a significant or sudden decrease in eating requires attention.
-This guide helps you understand why this happens and when veterinary care is needed.
+This resource helps you understand why this happens and when veterinary care is needed.

 Emergency Warning Signs